ElinaFF/PICO/installation.md

 ~$ pyenv doctor
 ~$ pyenv install VERSION
 ```
 VERSION can be any python version needed.
-MeDIC requires Python <3.13, >=3.8.
+PICO requires Python <3.13, >=3.8.
 This command is also the thing to do to install a new python version.

 Then activate the installed version as the current global version with :